Kay (Arthurian legend)

-In Arthurian legend, Kay /ˈkeɪ/ (Cai, Middle Welsh Kei or Cei; Caius; French: Keu; Old French: Kès or Kex) is King Arthur's foster brother and later seneschal, as well as one of the first Knights of the Round Table.
+In the Arthurian legend, Kay /ˈkeɪ/ (Cai, Middle Welsh Kei or Cei; Caius; French: Keu; Old French: Kès or Kex) is King Arthur's foster brother and later seneschal, as well as one of the first Knights of the Round Table.
 In later literature he is known for his acid tongue and bullying, boorish behaviour, but in earlier accounts he was one of Arthur's premier warriors.
 Along with Bedivere, with whom he is frequently associated, Kay is one of the earliest characters associated with Arthur.
 Kay's father is called Ector in later literature, but the Welsh accounts name him as Cynyr Ceinfarfog.

 Cai in Welsh tradition

 Cai or Cei is one of the earliest characters to be associated with the Arthurian mythology, appearing in a number of early Welsh texts, including Culhwch ac Olwen, Geraint fab Erbin, Iarlles y Ffynnon, Peredur fab Efrawg, Breuddwyd Rhonabwy, Pa Gur, and the Welsh Triads.
 His father is given as Cynyr Ceinfarfog (Fork-Beard), his son as Garanwyn and his daughter as Kelemon.

 Before Cai's birth, Cynyr prophesied that his son's heart would be eternally cold, that he would be exceptionally stubborn, and that no one would be able to brave fire or water like him.
 Cai is attributed with a number of further superhuman abilities, including the ability to go nine days and nine nights without the need to breathe or to sleep, the ability to grow as "tall as the tallest tree in the forest if he pleased" and the ability to radiate supernatural heat from his hands.
 Furthermore, it is impossible to cure a wound from Cai's sword.
 Cai is killed by Gwyddawg fab (son of) Menestyr, who is in turn killed in vengeance by Arthur.

 Robert Graves commented that the early description of Cei "is close to the account given of the Sun-hero Cuchulain in his battle rage.
 But in the later Arthurian legends Cei has degenerated into a buffoon and Chief of Cooks"—an aspect of the folklore process whereby old heroes must be downgraded (but not forgotten) in order to make room for new.